httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Target Message:
 : The HTTP message to which an HTTP Message Signature is applied.

+Signature Context:
+: The data source from which the HTTP Message Component Values are drawn.
+The context includes the target message and any additional information the signer or verifier might have, such as the full target URI of a request or the related request message for a response.

 The term "Unix time" is defined by {{POSIX.1}}, [Section 4.16](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16).

 This document contains non-normative examples of partial and complete HTTP messages.
 Some examples use a single trailing backslash `\` to indicate line wrapping for long values, as per {{RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.